tiagoalmeidadarosa/eutraces-mcpserver/MCP-REMOTE-CONNECTION-GUIDE.md

 ### Current Implementation Status

+**✅ Build Fixed**: The TypeScript compilation errors have been resolved!

-**⚠️ Current Challenge**: The MCP SDK's SSE transport may not be fully compatible with the current implementation.
-You have two options:
+**⚠️ SSE MCP Protocol**: The MCP SDK's SSE transport is still evolving.
+The current implementation provides:

-#### Option 1: Use the Web Server (Recommended for Now)
+#### Option 1: Use the Web Server (Recommended for Production)
 Use the REST API endpoints I created:
 - Deploy `src/web-server.ts` to Azure
 - Access via HTTP REST API (not direct MCP integration)
+- Fully functional and ready for production

-#### Option 2: Wait for MCP SSE Support
+#### Option 2: SSE MCP Server (Development/Testing)
-The MCP protocol over SSE is still evolving.
-For now, the stdio transport (local) works perfectly.
+The SSE MCP server is now building successfully:
+- Deploy `src/mcp-sse-server.ts` to Azure
+- Provides basic SSE connection handling
+- MCP protocol implementation is simplified for now

 ## Testing Your Deployment